AndrewRCalderon/story-title-vi/README.md

 3. Complaints from Jan.
 2014 to Jul.
 8, 2022 that Andrew pulled from EPA ECRCO's website stored in `analysis/output_data/epa-complaints-2014-2022-7-8.csv` (n rows 111)

+## The pipeline

+The Makefile orchestrates the entire notebook. `make all` runs every rule to the files used for analysis; otherwise you can run each rule individually.

+## Analysis

+These are the CSVs imported to Observable to generate the analysis:

+- `output_data/data_complaint_logs_titlevi_2014_2022.csv`

 ## What we don't know

 # To-do